gauravinthevalley/documentation/content/applications/finance/fiscal_localizations/mexico.rst

    another currency, let MXN be the default currency and use a :doc:`pricelist
    <../../sales/sales/products_prices/prices/pricing>`, instead.

-Next, go to :menuselection:`Settings --> Accounting --> Electronic Invoicing (MX) --> Fiscal
+Next, go to :menuselection:`Settings --> Accounting --> MX Electronic Invoicing --> Service Tax
-Regime`, then select the regime that applies to your company from the drop-down list, and click :guilabel:`Save`.
+Administration (SAT)`, then select the :guilabel:`Fiscal Regime` that applies to your company from the drop-down list, and click :guilabel:`Save`.

 .. image:: mexico/mx-fiscal-regime.png
    :align: center